mikeos-tech/dictionary-sync/README.md

 ---

 You need to create a folder, you can call it what you want but I called mine *.vim_spell* and initialise it as a *git* repository.
-You need to link it with an on-line *git* repository and configure it so you can use *ssh* for synchronisation (this won't work if you manually have to enter your username and password).
+You need to link it with an on-line *git* repository and configure it so you can use *ssh* for synchronisation.
+This program  won't work if you manually have to enter a username and password!

 ---